 Administered by the NAAB, the Education Evaluation Services for Architects (EESA) compares your academic transcript to the NCARB Education Standard and determines whether your education meets the requirement for licensure or NCARB certification.
 You may need an EESA evaluation if you do not hold a degree from a NAAB-accredited program.
-If you are pursuing the Foreign Architect Path, do not get an EESA.
+If you are pursuing the International Architect Path, do not get an EESA.

-Can I apply for certification through the Foreign Architect Path if the country where I am credentialed does not have a regulatory body?
+Can I apply for certification through the International Architect Path if the country where I am credentialed does not have a regulatory body?

-To be eligible for certification through the Foreign Architect Path, you must be credentialed in a foreign country that has a system in place for disciplinary action.
+To be eligible for certification through the International Architect Path, you must be credentialed in another country that has a system in place for disciplinary action.
 If this does not exist, you are not eligible for this path.
-You may still, however, apply for initial registration as a foreign-educated licensure candidate.
+You may still, however, apply for initial licensure as a licensure candidate who was educated outside the U.S.

-Does my foreign experience count toward fulfillment of the Architectural Experience Program (AXP)?
+Does experience from a country outside the U.S. count toward fulfillment of the Architectural Experience Program (AXP)?

-A maximum of 1,860 hours may be earned for work completed in a foreign country under the supervision of a licensed architect in that country under experience setting O. If you are working in an architecture firm located outside of the U.S. or Canada but the architect is licensed in the U.S. or Canada, any hours earned would qualify as experience setting A.
+A maximum of 1,860 hours may be earned for work completed in another country under the supervision of a licensed architect in that country under experience setting O. If you are working in an architecture firm located outside of the U.S. or Canada but the architect is licensed in the U.S. or Canada, any hours earned would qualify as experience setting A.

-As a foreign architect made eligible for the Foreign Architect Path to NCARB Certification, does the AXP reporting requirement apply to me?
+As an architect made eligible for the International Architect Path to NCARB Certification, does the AXP reporting requirement apply to me?

-No. Applicants pursuing the Foreign Architect Path are not limited by the reporting requirement.
+No. Applicants pursuing the International Architect Path are not limited by the reporting requirement.
 You may submit any previous experience pre- or post-licensure for fulfillment of AXP.